 A Lasting Impact

-“The training was great,” said Tony, a newly minted ICS mentor, shown in the photo above.
+The mentors left the training feeling the value of the positive effects they can have on others.
+“The training was great,” one said.
 “I see a lot of potential to go above and beyond.
 People need our help – we may be the only people they feel they can reach out to right now.
 I loved what I saw today – and I really like being able to help someone express themselves.”

-Peer mentors will meet with or have a phone call with their mentees at least twice a month over the course of a year.
-ICS program staff will use quality-of-life surveys to evaluate the success of the project.
+Peer mentors meet with or have a phone call with their mentees at least twice a month over the course of a year.

 “Mentorship is the gift that keeps giving.
 I’m excited about helping people grow and live their dreams,” Kimmarie says.